bitoiu/venn/README.md

 ## Motivation

-One of these days I was looking for a library that would allow me to do simple set operations, mostly intersection and unions.
-There's so many that do it, like underscore, the problem I found was that none of them had a fluent API, so I took a take on doing my own.
+One of these days I was looking for a library that would allow me to do simple set operations, mostly intersection and union.
+There's a lot of libraries that do this but I didn't find one with a fluent API.
+This a stab at one:

 Compatible with AMD and node.